-Why International Studies?
+Why International Relations?

 Long term success in any profession — law, education, business, government or not-for-profit service — requires knowledge of the international domain.